 The big picture!

-The whole process is divided into different stages for understanding purpose.
+The whole process is divided into different stages for ease of understanding.

 Runner Methods in detail¶